Choi-Wonkyo/UNDP-Data-Dive-Hackathon/winner_upgrade/readme.md

 4. Run the notebook cells in order to:
   - Load and preprocess CRS, World Bank, and other external datasets
   - Compute lagged correlations and growth rates
-  - Train the prediction model (e.g., Multi-Layer Perceptron)
+  - Estimate the Dynamic Linear Model (DLM) with HAC correction
-  - Execute scenario-based simulations
+  - Run scenario-based life expectancy simulation

 <br>